Turku South Coast, Finland Travel Guide

 Turku has varied shopping experiences, from traditional markets to design boutiques.

-Finnish Design (Marimekko, Iittala, Arabia), local handicrafts, food products (rye bread, Salmiakki, cloudberry jam), Moomin products (from nearby Moominworld influence), and reindeer products.
+Finnish Design (Marimekko, Iittala, Arabia), local crafts, food products (rye bread, Salmiakki, cloudberry jam), Moomin products (from nearby Moominworld influence), and reindeer products.

 Look for the "Avainlippu" ( Flag) symbol for products made in Finland.
-Supporting small, independent shops and artisans directly supports local entrepreneurs and the community.
+Supporting small, local stores and artisans directly supports local entrepreneurs and the community.

 Finland has a high VAT (24% standard).
 Non-EU residents can claim VAT refunds on purchases over a certain amount (typically €40) at stores participating in the Tax Free Global Blue scheme.
 Post offices (Posti) arrange international shipping.
 Be aware of customs regulations in your home country.

 Turku has a compact city center, making shopping districts easily walkable.
-Prices are generally higher than in some other European countries, specifically for design items.
+Prices are generally in excess of in some other European countries, just for design items.
 Sale periods may occur seasonally.